mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 ```

 The main effect of the `INLINEABLE` pragma is that GHC will keep in mind
-that this function may be inlined, even if it would not consider it for
+that this function may be inlined, even if it would not otherwise consider it
-inlining otherwise.
-We don't get any guarantees about whether the function
+for inlining.
+We don't get any guarantee about whether the function will be
-will be inlined or not in any particular case, but now unfolding of the
+inlined in any particular case, but now the unfolding of the function will be
-function will be dumped to an interface file, which means that it will be
+dumped to an interface file, which means that it will be possible to inline
-possible to inline it in another module.
+it in another module.

-With a function marked `INLINEABLE`, we can use the special built-in
+With a function marked `INLINEABLE`, we can use the special built-in function
-function called `inline`, which will tell GHC to try very hard to inline its
+called `inline`, which tells GHC to try very hard to inline its argument at a
-argument at a particular call site, like this:
+particular call site, like this:

 ```haskell
 foo = bar (inline myFunction) baz
 ```

-Semantically, `inline` it just an identity function.
+Semantically, `inline` is just the identity function.

 Let's see an example of `INLINEABLE` in action.
 We have a module `Goaf` (it
 stands for *GHC optimization and fusion*) with this: